apache/airflow/docs/howto/connection/hive.rst

     Specify the port in case of host be an URL.

 Extra (optional, connection parameters)
-    Specify the extra parameters (as json dictionary) that can be used in spark connection.
+    Specify the extra parameters (as json dictionary) that can be used in hive connection.
 The following parameters out of the standard python parameters are supported:

     * ``mapred_queue`` - Queue used by the Hadoop Scheduler (Capacity or Fair)
     * ``mapred_queue_priority`` - Priority within the job queue.
 Possible settings include: VERY_HIGH, HIGH, NORMAL, LOW, VERY_LOW.